A $50 million effort to power progress in Chicago’s public schools by investing in the talented educators who lead them.

 70% of Chicago principals participated

-Fund 5 deepened and broadened the commitment to leadership as a lever for improving public schools, launching both a local collaborative and a national community of practice focused on principals, and expanding our programming to serve more leaders citywide.
+Fund 5 deepened and broadened the commitment to leadership; we launched both a local collaborative and a national community of practice focused on principals, while helping 630+ leaders in Chicago navigate the pandemic.

 We envision a public school system where all of Chicago’s students have access to strong, stable school leadership.
 Making this vision a reality requires all of us working together.